 An input or output to the function may be any simple type (Real, Boolean, Integer, String and enumeration types) or a record.
-For a record containing Real values, the corresponding derivative uses a derivative record that only contains the real-predefined types and sub-records containing reals (handled recursively) from the original record.
+For a record containing Reals the corresponding derivative uses a derivative record, that only contain the real-predefined types and sub-records containing reals (handled recursively) from the original record.
 When using smoothOrder, then the derivative record is automatically constructed.
 The function must have at least one input containing reals.
 The output list of the derivative function shall not be empty.